mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 4. Compare the total debits with the total credits, **Net differences between debits & credits.**

+### Rules for Presentation:

+1. Balance sheet assets are arranged on the bases of liquidity.
+  - Cash always appears first followed by marketable securities, accounts receivable, supplies, inventory, prepaid items then fixed assets (which appear in the order of longevity).

+For example, store equipment, office equipment, buildings and land would appear in the order presented under fixed assets.

+2. Liability accounts appear based on their earliest due date.
+  - Consequently A/P always appear first followed by notes payable and mortgages payable.

+3. Income statement accounts, both revenues and expenses appear in alphabetical order.

+---

 {: .box-warning}
 REMEMBER: Debits = Credits for Trial Balance

 ---